electricimp/AzureIoTHub/examples/README.md

 5. After the device is created, open the device in the **IoT Devices** pane.

 6. Make a note of the **Connection string--primary key**.
-We will use this when running our sample application:
+We will use this when running our sample applications:

 ![Device connection string](./example_imgs/IoTHubDeviceConnectionString.png)